Family Discussion Kit

-Every Australian has the potential to save lives by discovering the facts about organ and tissue donation, deciding to become a donor and discussing their decision with family.
+Every Australian has the potential to save and transform lives by making the decision to become and organ and tissue donor.

 There are many more Australians who are not currently on waiting lists and whose lives would be greatly improved through the benefit of organ and tissue transplantation.